anycode-pk/Goniec/README.md

 1. `FB_PAGE_ID`
 2. `FB_PAGE_ACCESS`

-Not sure whether `FB_PAGE_ACCESS` needs to be reset every so often - needs testing.
+Not sure whether `FB_PAGE_ACCESS` needs to be reset every so often.
+I have acquired a 'long-lived page access token', which shouldn't expire, but who knows what Facebook will do.
 User IDs, API endpoints etc. are handled by the module itself.

 ## Usage